Jess wanted to pick my brain. This was her situation:

 In the best of all possible worlds, your new relationships would benefit from all three types of cues.
 But, in our virtual work world, we’re challenged; distance rarely allows us all three.

 In the absence of being in person, the “best” communication with new clients would be one where you could get all three: video.
 Next best would be phone, which would give you verbal and paraverbal.
 And least effective?
 Email – which prevents you from getting any non-verbal or paraverbal cues.
 Funny that what’s least effective is often what’s relied on most, isn’t it?
-This would also apply to text messaging, and IM, as well as posts in a tool like Basecamp or Asana.
+This would also apply to text messaging, other messaging tools (like in Slack, WhatsApp, or Facebook Messenger), as well as posts in a collaborative tool (like Basecamp, Asana, or Milanote).

 And, Jess, I believe you can learn to hear paraverbal cues through a person’s writing.
 Certainly, that’s been my experience in having worked virtually for the past 35 years.
 It’s as though a “sense” has become sharper for me, and I know it’s happened for many other virtual business owners.
 We “hear” what’s said and not said–even in writing.